Fritz Scholder: Native Americans series

 He met Cherokee Nation fashion designer Lloyd Kiva New and studied with Hopi jeweler Charles Loloma.
 After receiving a John Hay Whitney Fellowship, Scholder moved to Tucson and became a graduate assistant in the University of Arizona fine arts department where he studied with Andrew Rush and Charles Littler.
 There, he met artists Max Cole, John Heric and Bruce McGrew.
 After graduating with a MFA degree in 1964, Scholder accepted the position of instructor in advanced painting and contemporary art history at the newly formed Institute of American Indian Arts in Santa Fe, New Mexico.

-Scholder has always worked in series of paintings.
-In 1967, his new series on the Native American, depicting the “real Indian,” became an immediate controversy.
+Scholder always worked in series of paintings.
+In 1967, his new series on the Native American, depicting the "real Indian," became an immediate controversy.
 Scholder painted Indians with American flags, beer cans, and cats.
 His target was the loaded national cliché and guilt of the dominant culture.
 His portraits have been described as drawing out "the psychic cost of the gap between romantic and backward-looking popular stereotypes of Indians and the actualities of their daily lives" and as often employing "a sardonic humour in their revelations of the absurdities of Native people's lives in the twentieth-century world".
 Scholder did not grow up as an Indian and his unique perspective could not be denied.
 Scholder resigned from IAIA in 1969 and traveled to Europe and North Africa.
 He returned to Santa Fe and acquired a small adobe house and studio on Canyon Road.

 In 1970 he was invited by the Tamarind Institute, a print studio which had relocated that year from Los Angeles to Albuquerque, to do their first major project in their new premises.
 The collaboration resulted in the suite of seven lithographs Indians Forever, where the artist articulates more consciously the image of the modern Indian and which introduced him to the medium of lithography.
 The success of the series with critics and the public alike also helped to establish Tamarind Institute as a leading centre for printmaking in the United States.
 Scholder/Indians was published by Northland Press, the first book on Scholder's work.
 In the same year, Scholder had his first one-man show at the Lee Nordness Galleries.